 Domain Rating (DR) vs. Domain Authority

 So technically, domain rating was developed by ahrefs to compete with MOZ’s domain authority scale.
 The two are often used interchangeably because, well…they mean pretty much the same thing.
 I know more technical SEO experts will be furious at this comparison, but for the average business owner looking to broaden their knowledge, they are pretty much the same thing; they indicate how strong a domain is.

 The most important takeaway is the concept of domain strength and influence.
 So next time someone mentions domain authority or domain rating, just know that they are talking about how strong your site is on average.

 Yes, but also no… Sorry :/

 For an average blogger or business owner looking to invest in SEO, it isn’t super important on your end.
-However it’s important to understand the concept so when you speak with your search engine optimization experts you know what’s going on.
+However, it’s important to understand the concept so that when you speak with your search engine optimization experts, you know what’s going on.

-What is the Fasted Way to Improve My Domain Rating?
+What is the Fastest Way to Improve My Domain Rating?

 If you’re looking to improve and increase your overall domain score, you can do so by increasing the number of high-quality backlinks pointing to your site, emphasis should be placed on high-quality.